 Large Item Pickup

-The spring and fall large item collections are being discontinued.
-Beginning the week of April 29, 2013, residents will be permitted to put out one (1) large item per week as part of their regular trash collection.
+Residents are permitted to put out one (1) large item per week as part of their regular trash collection.
 All items must be out at the curb by 6:00 a.m. on your regular trash collection day.

 THIS COLLECTION DOES NOT APPLY TO THE TOWNHOUSES IN WINDSOR COMMONS APARTMENTS AND LION’S GATE (FORMERLY WINDSOR POINTE).